-NCERT Solutions for Class 12 Biology Chapter 2 – Sexual Reproduction in Flowering Plants is important for the students appearing for board examinations and further.
+NCERT Solutions for Class 12 Biology Chapter 2 Sexual Reproduction in Flowering Plants is important for the students appearing for the first term examinations and further.
 The answers to the questions mentioned in the textbook are explained in detail.
-The NCERT Solutions for Class 12 are provided by subject experts and the students can refer to these for their exam preparation.
+These NCERT Solutions for Class 12 are provided by subject experts and the students can refer to these for their term – I exam preparation.

 Along with solutions, NCERT Solutions also provide students with a clear idea to answering questions in a way that would fetch maximum marks.
 Solutions are provided to the point, diagrams have been used wherever necessary so that Class 12 students understand the concepts and also inculcate a habit of including diagrams while answering, to get those extra marks.